tjhall13/sapphire/README.md

 # Sapphire
 ## About
 Sapphire is a simple php web appication framework.
 It is based on Slim for routing and request/response handling.
-The MVC design is influnced on Ruby on Rails to provide a familiar "out of the box" feel to php applications that RoR enjoys.
+The MVC design is influnced by Ruby on Rails to provide a familiar "out of the box" feel to php applications that RoR enjoys.

 ## Directory Structure
 Below is the files and directories you should be concerned with for basic development.